Rjewell859/e-commerce-site/README.md

 ## Description

 This project is the back end for an ecommerce website.
 It uses MySQL through sequelize to store information.
-The e-commerce-site keeps track of products, categorys, and tags.
+The e-commerce-site keeps track of products, categories, and tags.
 Each product has a name, category, stock and tags.
 Categories have names and products and tags have names and products.
 All routes are functional and data can be succesfully created, updated, retrieved, or deleted.
+This can be seen in the demonstration video below.

 ## Installation